Electric Vehicles

 The Bottom Line

-• New Mexico, Federal, Utility and Manufacturer incentives for buying or leasing new or used Battery Electric, Plug-In Hybrids and Fuel Cell Vehicles.
+• There are New Mexico, Utility and Manufacturer incentives for buying or leasing new or used Battery Electric, Plug-In Hybrids and Fuel Cell Vehicles.

 • If you do not pay State taxes you may still receive the Clean Car tax credit.